EmbedJournal/embedjournal/README.md

 TODO:
+	HTML:
 	- Add 404.html
 	- Add lesser value contents removed page.
+	- Add next and previous buttons below post page like in embedjournal-old

 Notes:
 	- Collection names do not seem to support "-" in them, use "_" instead.